 Very similar to the K545, but with more comfortable (although much sweatier) earpads, a non-removable cable, and a slightly more refined sound.
-Its amazing comfort and sound come very close to open headphones, including being a bit light on the bass.
+Its amazing comfort and sound come very close to open headphones, including being pretty light on the bass.
 The extra comfort over the K545 is substantial, but it’s also far less suited for portable use due to the huge earcups and non-replaceable cable.

 A stylish, decent sounding, moderately comfortable alternative to people seeking H6-level fashion and materials with more bass.
 Its sound isn’t worth its price, but it’s better than a lot of headphones out there.